Can an Office Chair Cause Lower Back Pain? (Warning Signs & Fixes)

 The Role of Lumbar Support

+Proper lumbar support is one of the most important features of an ergonomic office chair.
 Lumbar support maintains the natural inward curve of the lower spine while sitting.
 When the lower back is supported, spinal alignment improves and the muscles surrounding the spine can relax more easily.

 ⚠️ Without Adequate Support Without adequate support, the spine often collapses into a slouched posture over time — even if the user starts the day sitting correctly.